Getting ready for your Camino? Here are 20 interesting Camino de Santiago facts you should know before you set off:

 19 -25th July is St James Day, a holiday in Santiago and Galicia.
 If 25th July falls on a Sunday, it will be considered to be a ‘Holy Year’ or Ano Xacobeo.

 20 -Santiago de Compostela old town is a UNESCO-listed heritage site since 1985 and its University dates back to 1495.
 The Council of Europe named the Camino de Santiago as the first European Cultural itinerary in 1987 for its important role encouraging cultural exchanges since the Middle Ages.
+In 1993, the trail was listed as a UNESCO World Heritage Site.

 You might also want to download our free Camino de Santiago Beginners Guide.